ScienceZoneUK/science-zone-uk/Microbits/sensing_water/README.md

 Sensors help machines "feel" things like water, light, or sound.

 ### 🧠 What is a Micro:bit?
-A small computer that reads sensors (input), makes decisions, and shows or plays results (output).
+A small computer that reads sensors (input), makes decisions(processes), and shows or plays results (output).

 ### 🧮 INPUT ➔ THINK ➔ OUTPUT
 - Sensor: "I'm wet!"